Iteration utilities

 3 startup[t4] + shutdown[t4] + shutdown[t5] ≤ 3

-3 startup[t5] + shutdown[t5] ≤ 3Similarly, if modelling startup decisions with a minimum downtime, it is possible to reverse the original time periods and then chunk:
+3 startup[t5] + shutdown[t5] ≤ 3Similarly, if modeling startup decisions with a minimum downtime, it is possible to reverse the original time periods and then chunk:

 for ts in chunk(Iterators.reverse(periods), 3)